hesterrk/Graphs/projects/social/README.md

 >>> sg = SocialGraph()
 >>> sg.populate_graph(10, 2)  # Creates 10 users with an average of 2 friends each
 >>> print(sg.friendships)
+ --> Person 1 is friends with person 8, 10, 5
 {1: {8, 10, 5}, 2: {10, 5, 7}, 3: {4}, 4: {9, 3}, 5: {8, 1, 2}, 6: {10}, 7: {2}, 8: {1, 5}, 9: {4}, 10: {1, 2, 6}}
 >>> sg = SocialGraph()
 >>> sg.populate_graph(10, 2)